lovrosdu/klor/doc/02-syntax.md

 - `(do <expr>*)`

   The active role is propagated to each `<expr>`.
-  Only the result of the last `<expr>`, if any, is communicated, if the location of `<expr>` is different from the location of the whole expression.
+  Only the result of the last `<expr>`, if any, is communicated, if the location of `<expr>` is different from the location of the whole Klor expression.

 - `(let [<binding>*] <body-expr>*)`